junxit/us-congress-bills-115/bill.md

 >     - **(A)** a report with respect to the intermediate evaluation under paragraph (1) not later than 3 years after the date of the implementation of the Program; and
 >     - **(B)** a report with respect to the final evaluation under paragraph (1) not later than 6 years after such date.
 > - **(h)** *Funding*
->   - **(1)** *Administrative funding* For the purposes of implementing, administering, and carrying out the Program (other than for purposes described in paragraph (2)), the Secretary shall provide for the transfer from the Federal Supplementary Medical Insurance Trust Fund under section 1841 of $5,000,000 to the Centers for Medicare & Medicaid Services Program Management Account.
+>   - **(1)** *Administrative funding* For the purposes of implementing, administering, and carrying out the Program (other than for purposes described in paragraph (2)), $5 million shall be available from the Federal Supplementary Medical Insurance Trust Fund under section 1841.
->   - **(2)** *Care management fees and incentives* For the purposes of making payments under subsection (e), the Secretary shall provide for the transfer from the Federal Supplementary Medical Insurance Trust Fund under section 1841 of $10,000,000 for each of fiscal years 2021 through 2025.
+>   - **(2)** *Care management fees and incentives* For the purposes of making payments under subsection (e), $10 million shall be available from the Federal Supplementary Medical Insurance Trust Fund under section 1841 for each of fiscal years 2021 through 2024.
 >   - **(3)** *Availability* Amounts transferred under this subsection for a fiscal year shall be available until expended.
 > - **(i)** *Waivers* The Secretary may waive any provision of this title as may be necessary to carry out the Program under this section.

+## § 3.
+Requiring e-prescribing for coverage of covered part D controlled substances

+- **(a)** *In general* Section 1860D–4(e) of the Social Security Act (42 U.S.C.
+1395w–104(e)) is amended by adding at the end the following:
+  > - **(7)** *Requirement of e-prescribing for controlled substances*
+  >   - **(A)** *In general* Subject to subparagraph (B), a prescription for a covered part D drug under a prescription drug plan (or under an MA–PD plan) for a schedule II, III, IV, or V controlled substance shall be transmitted by a health care practitioner electronically in accordance with an electronic prescription drug program that meets the requirements of paragraph (2).
+  >   - **(B)** *Exception for certain circumstances* The Secretary shall, pursuant to rulemaking, specify circumstances with respect to which the Secretary may waive the requirement under subparagraph (A), with respect to a covered part D drug, including in the case of—
+  >     - **(i)** a prescription issued when the practitioner and dispenser are the same entity;
+  >     - **(ii)** a prescription issued that cannot be transmitted electronically under the most recently implemented version of the National Council for Prescription Drug Programs SCRIPT Standard;
+  >     - **(iii)** a prescription issued by a practitioner who has received a waiver or a renewal thereof for a specified period determined by the Secretary, not to exceed 1 year, from the requirement to use electronic prescribing, pursuant to a process established by regulation by the Secretary, due to demonstrated economic hardship, technological limitations that are not reasonably within the control of the practitioner, or other exceptional circumstance demonstrated by the practitioner;
+  >     - **(iv)** a prescription issued by a practitioner under circumstances in which, notwithstanding the practitioner’s ability to submit a prescription electronically as required by this subsection, such practitioner reasonably determines that it would be impractical for the individual involved to obtain substances prescribed by electronic prescription in a timely manner, and such delay would adversely impact the individual’s medical condition involved;
+  >     - **(v)** a prescription issued by a practitioner allowing for the dispensing of a non-patient specific prescription pursuant to a standing order, approved protocol for drug therapy, collaborative drug management, or comprehensive medication management, in response to a public health emergency, or other circumstances where the practitioner may issue a non-patient specific prescription;
+  >     - **(vi)** a prescription issued by a practitioner prescribing a drug under a research protocol;
+  >     - **(vii)** a prescription issued by a practitioner for a drug for which the Food and Drug Administration requires a prescription to contain elements that are not able to be included in electronic prescribing, such as a drug with risk evaluation and mitigation strategies that include elements to assure safe use; and
+  >     - **(viii)** a prescription issued by a practitioner for an individual who—
+  >       - **(I)** receives hospice care under this title; or
+  >       - **(II)** is a resident of a skilled nursing facility (as defined in section 1819(a)), or a medical institution or nursing facility for which payment is made for an institutionalized individual under section 1902(q)(1)(B), for which frequently abused drugs are dispensed for residents through a contract with a single pharmacy, as determined by the Secretary in accordance with this paragraph.
+  >   - **(C)** *Dispensing* Nothing in this paragraph shall be construed as requiring a sponsor of a prescription drug plan under this part, MA organization offering an MA–PD plan under part C, or a pharmacist to verify that a practitioner, with respect to a prescription for a covered part D drug, has a waiver (or is otherwise exempt) under subparagraph (B) from the requirement under subparagraph (A).
+Nothing in this paragraph shall be construed as affecting the ability of the plan to cover or the pharmacists’ ability to continue to dispense covered part D drugs from otherwise valid written, oral or fax prescriptions that are consistent with laws and regulations.
+Nothing in this paragraph shall be construed as affecting the ability of the beneficiary involved to designate a particular pharmacy to dispense a prescribed drug to the extent consistent with the requirements under subsection (b)(1) and under this paragraph.
+  >   - **(D)** *Enforcement* The Secretary shall, pursuant to rulemaking, have authority to enforce and specify appropriate penalties for non-compliance with the requirement under subparagraph (A).

+- **(b)** *Effective date* The amendment made by subsection (a) shall apply to coverage of drugs prescribed on or after January 1, 2021.